-To describe the responsibilities of the faculties of the College of Liberal Arts and Sciences and the schools to establish curricula, academic standards, and degree requirements; to describe the general responsibilities of the deans; and to describe the circumstances in which broader consultation is required.
+To describe the responsibilities of the faculties of the College of Liberal Arts and Sciences and the Schools to establish curricula, academic standards, and degree requirements; to describe the general responsibilities of the deans; and to describe the circumstances in which broader consultation is required.

 - General requirements for admission to graduate study and for graduate degrees are established by the schools/College and by Graduate Studies as advised by the Executive Council of Graduate Faculty.
-Major changes in the curricula for graduate degrees should be reported to Graduate Studies.

 - The University Core Curriculum Committee (UCCC) is responsible for oversight of the core curriculum; see University Core Curriculum Committee, Procedures and Criteria for Appointment for information about the composition and responsibilities of the UCCC.
 Other matters that affect more than one school are subject to the rules and regulations of the Faculty Senate.